Results and clearing

 If this is what happens to you, try to recognise it for what it is.
 Your personal disappointment does not mean you have nothing to offer or that everything will go badly in the future.

 Take time to pause and acknowledge how you are feeling.
-Get hold of your thinking and try to ‘neutralise’ it, taking the negative energy away from it.
+Recognise your thinking and try to ‘balance’ it, taking the often overly negative spin away from it.

-The ability to neutralise thoughts can be a hugely useful technique for later life, so this is a good opportunity to now start.
-Try and move away from gloomy, self-critical thoughts to a more level basis: see if you can switch your thinking from “I’m so useless, I will never pass anything again” to “I’m disappointed but let’s see what else is possible for me now.”
+The ability to balance thoughts can be a hugely useful technique for later life, so this is a good opportunity to try it out.
+Notice the pull of the negative, distorted, self-critical thoughts and see if you can find a more level set with their basis in facts: maybe instead of thinking “I’m so useless, I will never pass anything again” to “I’m disappointed I didn’t do as I hoped on this exam, I have passed others before, and let’s see what else is possible for me now.”

 How to deal with catastrophic thinking